0086 18049845758

 The term coated paper comes from the 19th-century European “copperplate printing” technique.
 In that process, engravers used copper plates to transfer inked images onto paper for fine art reproduction.
 Because of this historical link, it was later called copperplate paper in Chinese, even though there is no actual copper involved.

 Coated paper is a premium printing paper with a surface coating made of clay, calcium carbonate, and latex.
 In Hong Kong and Southeast Asia, it’s often referred to as “art paper” or “glossy paper,” which better describes its smooth texture.
 The coating gives coated paper a uniform, high-gloss or matte surface, allowing it to produce sharp images and bright, rich colors.
+Coated paper is typically available in grammage ranges from 80gsm to 300gsm for printing applications, while heavier grades may be used for packaging purposes.
+Surface smoothness, measured by PPS or Bendtsen values, plays a critical role in determining print clarity and ink transfer efficiency.

 Coated paper is produced by applying a thin layer of coating mixture onto a high-quality wood pulp base paper.
 The coating typically contains kaolin clay, calcium carbonate, latex, and binders to enhance the surface smoothness and density.
 This improves ink transfer, color sharpness, and print quality.
+The coating layer reduces paper surface porosity and controls ink absorption speed, which directly affects dot gain and color accuracy during offset printing.
+Proper coating formulation ensures stable ink holdout and prevents excessive ink penetration into the fiber layer.

 After coating, the paper is dried and then processed through supercalendering—a high-pressure finishing step that compresses the surface to make it even smoother and glossier.
 Depending on the finish, coated paper is divided into two main types: gloss coated paper and matte coated paper.